RoboCade: Gamifying Robot Data Collection: Discussion

 We propose an approach for scaling robot data collection by designing gamified remote teleoperation experiences that engage general users, expanding the pool of operators to include users motivated by interactive gameplay.
 Specifically, we introduce RoboCade, a platform that applies gamification principles to both system design and task design.
 Through policy learning experiments, we demonstrate the viability of using gamified task data to support policy learning and potentially offload some of the cost of collecting target-specific data.
 Through a human subjects study, we validate the system as an engaging data collection platform, significantly enhancing participant enjoyment compared to a non-gamified baseline.

 \paragraph{Limitations and Future Work.} Our current work has limitations that open up several avenues for future work.

 \textit{Data Quality Incentivization.} The general population has largely untapped potential for robot data collection.
 However, quality control can be challenging in the context of novice users.
-Future work can extend RoboCade to incorporate data quality metrics \cite{zhang2025scizor, hejna2025robot, agia2025cupid}---e.g., through a point system that incentivizes high quality trajectories.
-Notably, two of our study's best performing users reported having significant experience playing video games despite a lack of teleoperation experience.
+Future work can extend RoboCade to incorporate quality metrics \cite{zhang2025scizor, hejna2025robot, agia2025cupid}---e.g., through a point system that incentivizes high quality trajectories.
+Notably, two of our best performing users reported having significant experience playing video games despite a lack of teleoperation experience.
 This suggests an opportunity to tap into the gaming community for scaling up robot data collection by embedding robot control into longer-form games. \looseness=-1

 \textit{In-depth Study of Game Elements.} RoboCade adapts a number of gamification components to robot data collection.
 While the study of the fine-grained effect of individual game components on users' behavioral and psychological outcomes \cite{koivisto2019rise, landers2017gamification} is outside the scope of this work, our platform can enable more in-depth study of these components in the context of robot data collection.
-Future work can also study long-term interactions among general users with the platform to understand user retention and novelty effects \cite{farzan2008experiment, hamari2014does, koivisto2019rise}, as well as to scale up data collection.
+Future work can also study long-term interactions among general users with the platform to understand user retention and novelty effects \cite{farzan2008experiment, hamari2014does, koivisto2019rise}, as well as to scale up data collection---while ensuring that users remain informed about how their data is used. \looseness=-1

 \textit{Learning from Play.} This work focuses on collecting task-directed interactions and utilizing them for co-training.
 Another avenue for gamified robot data collection is to endow users with more creativity and agency in their interactions, and collect task-agnostic play data; such data could be used in learning paradigms beyond co-training (e.g., training goal-conditioned methods or world models) \cite{lynch2020learning, cui2023play}.
 Overall, the intersection of gamification and robotics presents a rich set of research directions which we hope RoboCade can help enable. \looseness=-1